 Contributions are usually based on the percentage of salary – higher salary = higher profit sharing.
 As for withdrawal, the plan administrator has a lot of decision making power in determining pre-withdrawal requirements.

 Are trade lines even a legit way to build credit?
 Or is it just a scheme?
-Im a late bloomer with my credit and Im looking for a way to build it up.
+Im a late bloomer with my credit and I’m looking for a way to build it up.
 And where should I put money?
-I’m saving for a vacation?
+I am saving for a vacation.
 In a capital one 360 savings account, mix in with my betterment build wealth account, Acorns, or some other strategy?

-Lets say Andrew has a Capital One credit line that he has been paying on time for 5 years which puts the account in good standing.
-Thomas on the other hand has only one line of credit for a year with some late payments and now he wants to build his credit.
+Let’s say Andrew has a Capital One credit line that he has been paying on time for five years which puts the account in good standing.
+Thomas, on the other hand, has only one line of credit for a year with some late payments and now he wants to build his credit.

-Thomas can go to one of these tradeline market places where Andrew is selling his good tradeline.
-Thomas can purchase his credit line to help build his credit.
+In this case, Thomas can go to one of these tradeline marketplaces where Andrew is selling his good tradeline.
+This allows Thomas to purchase his credit line to help build his credit.
 Andrew would add Thomas as an authorized user.
-Then, Thomas would remove Andrew as an authorized user and viola, Thomas now has a 5 year credit line in good standing and credit score increases.
+Then, Thomas would remove Andrew as an authorized user and viola, Thomas now has a five-year credit line in good standing and credit score increases.

 Get our best stuff in your inbox:

 Now, I can spare about $150 to throw towards investments.
-I already have a Betterment account with about $25K in it and a CA teachers retirement account that automatically gets deducted from my check each month so now I’m wanting to really build some wealth.
+I already have a Betterment account with about $25K in it and a CA teachers retirement account that automatically gets deducted from my check each month so now I want to really build some wealth.